sombriks/common-routes/docs/OVERVIEW.md

 app.use(json());

-// call the car router
+// call the car router.
+You can see car.js further app.use("/car", require("./routes/car").router);
-app.use("/car", require("./routes/car").router);

 module.exports = { app };